The Difference Between a Freelancer, Agency, and Animation Studio

 Choose a freelancer when:

-• You already have a script, direction, and clear scope
+You already have direction, scope, and internal production support.

 Choose an agency if: